 The company has an unfunded and non-contributory defined benefit retirement plan covering substantially all of its regular employees.
+Under R.A.
+No. 7641, the Company is legally obliged to provide minimum retirement pay for qualified employees upon retirement.

 14. Related Party Transactions